How do I know if I have been affected by the Equifax breach?

 What is a credit lock?

-“Credit locks” vary by credit reporting agency but are generally a private service that you may have to pay a recurring monthly fee to use, similar to various paid credit monitoring services.
+“Credit locks” vary by credit reporting agency but are generally a private service that you may have to pay a recurring fee to use or that may be combined with other services like various paid credit monitoring services.
 You should read the terms of any service carefully before you sign up.
-Make sure you understand the charges, which may go up after a free or discounted first month, and which often renew automatically.
+Make sure you understand any charges, which may go up after a free or discounted trial period, and which often renew automatically.

 How can I tell if my identity has been stolen?

 You can obtain a copy of your credit report and look for accounts or activity that you do not recognize.
-You should also monitor your existing bank accounts and credit cards.
-Your credit report will not necessarily tell you about fraud occurring on your existing accounts.
+You should also monitor your existing bank accounts and credit cards by promptly reviewing your statements for unauthorized activity, and promptly report anything you notice to your bank or credit card issuer.
+It is important to remember that your credit report will not necessarily tell you about fraud occurring on your existing accounts.
 Visit IdentityTheft.gov to find out what to do if you discover evidence of identity theft.

 How do I get a copy of my credit report?